 Normal results are negative, meaning that no chlamydia cells were found in your urine.

 A positive result means that chlamydia bacteria were found and that you are likely

 How is this test done?

-This test requires a "first void" urine sample: You will collect your first urine
+This test needs a "first void" urine sample: You will collect your first urine in

 Does this test pose any risks?